Estimated reading time: 4 minutes

 4. Review the terms of the business loan.

-You do not want proceed with a business loan unless you thoroughly understand its terms.
-Take the time to read everything to make sure it is the best option for your business, and your budget.
-The last thing you want is to be tied up in a loan that ends up having costs, fees, or restrictions that you were not aware of prior to applying.
+You do not want to proceed with a business loan unless you thoroughly understand its terms.
+Take the time to read everything to ensure it is the best option for your business and budget.
+The last thing you want is to be tied up in a loan that has costs, fees, or restrictions that you were not aware of before applying.

 5. Submit your loan application.